novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-179.md

 (For what?)

-“Just… you always do well for me.”
+“Just… you always treat me well.”

 (Haha, you’ve become quite sappy.)